'Really big heart': Wellington real estate agent named as diving victim

 “I heard through one of my colleagues that the person who was reported missing was Jack,” he said.
 “I’ve dived myself in the past and I know it’s very easy to get into difficulty, but it [Looc’s death] was completely unexpected.

-“Talking to his family, they said going back to his car afterwards, his lunch was sitting there waiting for him, when he came back from his dive, which he never came back from.”
+“Talking to his family, they said going back to his car afterwards, his lunch was sitting there waiting for him [for] when he came back from his dive, which he never came back from.”

 Reeve said Looc left behind a wife, two children and two brothers, who were in a great deal of shock.